akamai/cli-terraform/README.md

    akamai terraform [global flags] export-iam [subcommand]

 Subcommands:
-    all                     Export all available Terraform Users, Groups and Roles group [group id]        Exports group by id with relevant users and their roles role [role id]          Exports role by id with relevant users and their groups user [user's email]     Exports user by email with relevant user's groups and roles
+    all                     Exports all available Terraform Users, Groups and Roles group [group id]        Exports group by id with relevant users and their roles role [role id]          Exports role by id with relevant users and their groups user [user's email]     Exports user by email with relevant user's groups and roles